THE DOS AND DON’TS OF DROPSHIPPING - Dropship Tips For Success

 There are two parts to providing amazing customer service.
 Since there is no physical interaction between you and the customer, you have to compensate by providing incredible customer service through technology.

 Here are some things that you can implement to make you stand out from other competing brands:

-Live online chats: Younger generations simply do not like using the phone.
-Nether or not you agree is a personal preference, and your business must adapt with the changing times.
+Younger generations simply do not like using the phone.
+Your business must adapt with the changing times.
 In order to keep those customers, be sure to hire younger employees that can assist those customers immediately online.

-Personal phone assistance: On the other hand, there are still those who prefer picking up a phone and speaking to a human voice.
-Implementing both internet assistance as well as old-fashion phone calls will secure your business with a large customer base, no matter what age.
+On the other hand, there are still those who prefer picking up a phone and speaking to a human voice.
+Implementing both online help as well as old-fashion phone calls will secure your business with a large customer base, no matter what age.

-Valuing relatability will push you miles ahead from competing companies.
+Valuing reliability will push you miles ahead from competing companies.
 Here are some things you can do to appreciate your customers: